ForwardWork/tutorial1/README.md

 Github account, Git bash installed on my machine, gotdesktop and have some responsotries added to my account that I am working on (TDD) help

 Adding some omore to this file as need to repeat the git commit and push to origin as got wrong thr first time.

+right stae going back and forth but cannot see any "origin" branch or repository so am going to change the files, make a new one and then see if I cannot get these pushed to the repository